Energy Consumption: Cryptocurrency vs Traditional Banks

-Adding the other numerous cryptocurrencies out there, we can roughly estimate that the cryptocurrency industry consumes a substantial amount of energy.
+Adding the other numerous cryptocurrencies out there, we can roughly estimate that the cryptocurrency industry consumes substantial energy.

 Some cryptocurrencies require more computing power than others, differentiated by the number of users and the difficulty of the ‘puzzle’ that needs to be solved.

 As puzzle difficulty increases, energy consumption will also increase.
-This makes cryptocurrency bad for long-term sustainability as energy consumed has to keep up with the increasing computing power required, maintaining the process of solving, and security as users also grow in numbers.
+This makes cryptocurrency bad for long-term sustainability as energy consumed has to keep up with the increasing computing power required, maintaining the solving processes, and security as users also grow in numbers.

-Nevertheless, cryptocurrency is a relatively new industry and is still being developed, so future energy-saving technology, algorithms, and innovations are expected.
+Cryptocurrency is a relatively new industry and is still being developed, so more future energy-saving technology, algorithms, and innovations are expected.

 Traditional Banking Energy Consumption

-Like cryptocurrency, traditional banks also consume energy to run their virtual transactions and physical transactions.
+Like cryptocurrency, traditional banks also consume energy to run their virtual and physical transactions.

 The virtual transactions include the central server and digital security.
 Whereas the physical transactions involve branches, ATMs; also consider the requirements for each branch, for example, air conditioning, employee, computers, etc.

 Additionally, traditional banks also use physical currencies such as coins and bills.
-To produce this, many resources are required besides energy, such as metals, ink, cotton, etc.
+Many resources are required besides energy, such as metals, ink, cotton, etc.